-It’s June and it’s HOT (at least here in South Florida) which means it’s time to keep the menu easy and the house cool.
-What better way than with our Creative Cookie Exchange theme of the month – No Bake Cookies!
+It's June and it's HOT (at least here in South Florida) which means it's time to keep the menu easy and the house cool.
+What better way than with these No Bake Cookies!

 The predominant tastes in an Almond Joy bar are almonds and coconut and I knew I wanted the almond taste to really shine through.
 I exchanged the peanut butter for almond butter and almond extract for the vanilla.
 Now, how to add the coconut?
 I thought about adding the coconut on top of the almond-sugar mixture but decided that it would hold together better if I just mixed it into the almond mixture.
 That worked out great!

 Do you remember buying Almond Joy bars where the almond sits just under all that delicious chocolate and on top of all that coconuty goodness?
 Well, I added that into mine too and, although mine got covered with the chocolate so it wasn't so pronounced, I still had them in there.
 I guess I got carried away with the amount of rich deep dark chocolate that I layered on but, after all, everything's better with chocolate, right?!

 To say they were delicious would be an understatement!
 They came out so good, and so rich, that I thought they might make it past a day in the office - nope - all gone and well appreciated.
 A word of thanks to all my taste testers for always giving me good feedback on my creations.